 So where to begin?
-Well before you start thinking about how to increase restaurant sales and how to grow your restaurant, you first need to nail the essentials.
+Before you start thinking about how to increase sales and grow your restaurant, you need to nail the essentials.
 That means thinking beyond the food that inspired it all in the first place and ensuring your concept can function profitably.
 A well-crafted business plan helps attract investors and allows you to forecast how you will generate profits while solidifying a long-term roadmap for growth and viability.
-Tear yourself away from testing menu items for a minute, and let’s talk through creating a restaurant business plan step by step.
+Tear yourself away from tasting menu items for a minute, and let’s talk through creating a restaurant business plan step by step.

-In the simplest terms, your business plan outlines how you intend to generate profit.
-But it goes well beyond finances — it also incorporates a lot of the positioning, branding, and market research that needs to be ironed out before opening up shop.
-Comprehensive, clearly articulated, and powerfully substantiated, this is the key strategy document you’ll need to engage investors — and the road map that keeps you on track, even in the heat of day-to-day operations.
+The main goal of a restaurant business plan is to outline how you intend to earn profits.
+But it goes well beyond finances, often incorporating the positioning, branding, and market research that need to be ironed out before opening up shop.
+Comprehensive, clearly articulated, and powerfully substantiated, this is the key strategy document you’ll need to engage investors — and the blueprint that will keep you on track even in the heat of day-to-day operations.
 But before putting your plan on paper, there are a few preliminary measures to take.

 Spend some time reading through business plans from other restaurants: both similar and different.
 Where do their numbers fall?
 What expenses strike you as high or low — and why?
 Where do you think you can streamline your costs — or increase your food margins?
-Once you’ve gotten a sense for how other restaurant owners model their businesses, make a list of your estimated startup costs and begin drafting an estimated budget plan for your restaurant.
+Once you have a sense of how other restaurant owners model their businesses, make a list of your estimated startup costs and begin drafting an estimated budget plan for your restaurant.

 Determine whether you’re taking over an existing space as is, doing a renovation to an available location, or building from the ground up — and compile the associated costs.
 If you’re seeking a liquor license, what will that cost?
 What pre-launch marketing materials will you need?
 Think about your website, your dining room and take-out menus, and other collateral: what will these cost to design, write, and produce?

-As the owner, your priorities are up to you to decide — and startup is the best time to clearly delineate what those are.
+As the owner, your priorities are up to you to decide — and startup is the best time to delineate what those are clearly.
 But keep in mind, you’ve got a whole lot of flexibility here.
-Whether you’re developing a small restaurant business plan or something more large scale, startup costs can range from a few thousand to several million dollars, depending on what you’re working with and where you choose to cut costs — or splurge.
+Whether you’re developing a small restaurant business plan or something more large scale, startup costs can range from a few thousand to several million dollars, depending on what you’re working with and where you choose to cut costs or splurge.

-While your restaurant concept should be unique and offer a culinary experience your target customers are currently missing — or don’t know that they’re missing — your business plan can follow a well-established template.
-No need to reinvent the wheel, when the old one works!
+While your restaurant concept should be unique and offer a culinary experience your target customers are currently missing — or don’t know that they’re missing — your restaurant business plan can follow a well-established template.
+There’s no need to reinvent the wheel.

-Feel free to download restaurant business plan samples from sites like RestoHub or OpenTable.
-While every restaurant business plan template is slightly different in the naming and structure of its categories, they all contain these similar core components: executive summary, business overview, industry analysis, operations plan, marketing plan, and financial analysis.
+While every restaurant business plan template is slightly different in the naming and structure of its categories, they all contain similar core components: an executive summary, business overview, industry analysis, operations plan, marketing plan, and financial analysis.

 Establishing the core elements

 - Business overview.
-Whereas the executive summary is all about the big idea, the business overview (or company description) provides high-level insight on the concept, brand, structure, location, design, and so forth.
+Whereas the executive summary is all about the big idea, the business overview (or company description) provides high-level insight into the details: the concept, brand, structure, location, design, and so forth.

 - Industry analysis.
-Go into depth about where your restaurant fits into the marketplace.
-Talk about the local competition near your chosen location, synergistic businesses that surround you (like a spa, office building, or shopping center), the area’s economy and projected growth, your targeted demographics, and everything else a potential partner or investor would want to know.
+Go in-depth about where your restaurant fits in the marketplace.
+Talk about the local competition near your chosen location, synergistic businesses that surround you (like a spa, office building, or shopping center), the area’s economy and projected growth, your target demographics, and everything else a potential partner or investor would want to know.

 - Operations plan.
-An overview of the day-to-day operations of your restaurant.
-This includes the organizational structure, employee pay, customer service policies, and plans for the general restaurant processes and procedures.
+This is an overview of the day-to-day operations of your restaurant, including the organizational structure, employee pay, customer service policies, and plans for the general restaurant processes and procedures.
 What restaurant technology will you invest in?
 Will you partner with a delivery service?
 Essentially, here you have the opportunity to lay out the action steps for how your restaurant will function.

 - Marketing plan.
-All things related to customer awareness, advertising, public relations, and community engagement can live here.
+All things related to customer awareness, advertising, public relations, and community engagement live here.
 How are you going to let customers know you’re here?
 How will you keep them coming back to the restaurant — and placing delivery orders from home?
 How will you engage and communicate with your fans, once you get a bit more established?
 Detail your marketing strategy here.